 Set milestones and keep track of your growth: According to mindtools, when setting milestones you have to be “SMART’’ about it, that way you have a clear vision of timelines to achieving your short- and long-term business objectives.
 With SMART you have:

-S: Specific goals and objectives set you up for success, so you should be clear, otherwise it will be difficult to focus your efforts on the goal you want to achieve it.
-When drafting your goal, you should try as much as possible to brainstorm and answer the Why Who, How What and When.
+S: Specific goals and objectives set you up for success, so you should be clear, otherwise it will be difficult to focus your efforts on the goal you want to achieve.
+When drafting your goal, you should try as much as possible to brainstorm and answer the Why Who, How What, and When.

 M: Measurable helps you stay motivated as you track each deadline and progress along the way on your business growth strategy.
 You feel more excited as you move closer to each milestone.